idoco/intergram/README.md

     cookieExpiration: 1,
     // Introductory message displayed to the user upon opening the chat
     introMessage: 'Hello!
 How can we help you?',
+    // Automatic help massage response
+    helpMessage: 'The admin did not setup a /help response, so please wait',
     // Automatic response message displayed to the user when connecting to an admin
     autoResponse: 'Looking for the first available admin (It might take a minute)',
     // Automatic response message displayed to the user when no admin is available